RezaToosii/MaxHeap-and-BST-Tree/README.md

 # MaxHeap-and-BST-Tree
-This is my university project In this program, I wrote the Max Heap tree code and the binary tree, which has several functions
- 1:Insert Heap                       2:Is Heap
+This is my university project In this program, I wrote the Max Heap tree and the BST tree code , which has several functions 1:Insert Heap                       2:Is Heap
  3:Find & Delete from Heap           4:Print Sorted Heap
  5:Merge Heaps                       6:Print kth Biggest Num In Heap